 - Short-sleeved linen tunics

-These garments emphasized the idealized body form—strength, symmetry, and divine perfection.
+These garments emphasized an idealized physique—symmetry, strength, and divine perfection—rather than everyday practicality.

 Royal Crowns – Power Woven into Form